Karna1014/Dinner_And_A_Movie/README.md

 # Dinner_And_A_Movie
-Project 2 is a full-stack web application.
+Dinner_And_A_Movie is a full-stack web application allowing users to search for recipes and movie options based on their interests and save them together for a perfect movie night with their family.

  ## Description:
  Stuck at home a lot more lately?
 Needs ideas for a perfect night in?
 This application will allow users to search for recipes and movie options based on their interests and save them together for a perfect movie night with their family.
 (We will be using 2 APIs to get information).
 Users will then pair their favorite movie search and dinner recipe option(s) searched from ingredients they have in their home.
 If users would like to save a particular movie search, it can be saved and populated on their dashboard future reference.